lmhale99/atomman/README.rst

     - `diffpy.Structure`_ - CIF reader.
 Required for loading systems from CIF files.

-    - `ase`_ the Atomic Simulation Environment for interacting with small systems and DFT calculations.
+    - `ase`_ - The Atomic Simulation Environment for interacting with small systems and DFT calculations.
 Required for converting to/from ase.Atoms objects.

-    - `pymatgen`_ the Python Materials Genomics package used by the Materials Project for DFT calculations.
+    - `pymatgen`_ - The Python Materials Genomics package used by the Materials Project for DFT calculations.
 Required for converting to/from pymatgen.Structure objects.

+    - `cython`_ - Allows for construction of c/Python hybrid code for faster calculations.
+Alternate cython versions of some of the calculation heavy functions can be built if cython is installed.

 .. _https://github.com/usnistgov/atomman: https://github.com/usnistgov/atomman
 .. _https://github.com/lmhale99/atomman: https://github.com/lmhale99/atomman